VegaDeftwing/OpGuidesHugoSrc/content/Engineering/33-aiml.md

 Each instance x represents a vector of features (attributes).
 For example, let each $x=(x_1,x_2)$ be  a vector describing attributes of a guitar; $x_1 = \text{sting count}, x_2=\text{acoustic or electric}$, each label is binary (positive/negitive, yes/no, 1/0, etc.) and contributes to weather or not it's a 6 string acoustic guitar.

+A leraning algorithm uses train set χ and finds a hypothesis h∈H that approximates C

+error (loss) of h

+- Empirical error is a fraction of χ that h gets wrong
+- Generilation error is probability that a new, randomly selected, instance is misclassified by h.
+This depends on the probability distribution over instances.
+Generalizion error is much more important than Empirical - it's better to have it perfrom well on new data than be great on the training data
+- False Negitives (C-h) and False Positives (h-C)

 ### Unsupervised Learning

 Same as above, but no labels.
 (Still features).
 For example, https://en.wikipedia.org/wiki/K-means_clustering or Hierachical clustering https://en.wikipedia.org/wiki/Hierarchical_clustering